Complaints and Compliments

 We’ll close a complaint when one of the following occurs:

-- We have carried out all agreed actions as promised
+- We've carried out all agreed actions as promised

-- You have told us you are satisfied and are happy for the complaint to be closed, or, if we have not heard from you 14 days after our final response letter asking if we can close the complaint
+- You've told us you're satisfied and are happy for the complaint to be closed, or, if we've not heard from you 14 days after our final response letter asking if we can close the complaint

 - A legal hearing has taken place and a judge has made a relevant ruling